clowixdev/samus_bot/readme.md

 ## Fixes to do:
     1. Work out correct behavior while deleting templates - DONE
     2. Fix behaviour while generating empty templates - DONE
+    3. If user is not a member, ask him to auth or drop dialogue - DONE

 ## TODO:
     1. Add inline keyboards - DONE